makamys/MSI-Conversion/README.md

 >The MSI expansion features a LARGE VARIETY of new sounds for EVERY BIOME, creating a very unique atmosphere for each of them !

 [Author's Thread](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1290798-1-6-2-minecraft-sound-improvement-custom-music-a) [DEAD]

-## Downloads
-Downloads are available on [the releases tab](https://github.com/makamys/MSI-Conversion/releases).

 ### Older versions:
 * [Download: Unofficial Update for Minecraft 1.7/1.8](https://ha3.eu/x/tempshare/misc/msi_conversion.zip)